Connecticut

 Learn MoreFrequently Asked Questions

 Yes, solar makes excellent sense in Connecticut.
-With electricity rates at 28.8¢ per kWh—75% above the national average—Connecticut homeowners face some of the highest energy costs in America.
+With electricity rates at 28.8¢/kWh—74% higher than the national average—Connecticut homeowners face some of the country’s highest energy costs.

-Yes, Connecticut has net metering through both major utilities—Eversource and United Illuminating Company.
-Both offer 1:1 net metering under the Residential Renewable Energy Solutions Netting Tariff.
+Yes, Connecticut has net metering through both major utilities, Eversource and United Illuminating Company.
+The state offers 1:1 net metering under the Residential Renewable Energy Solutions program.

-Excess solar credits carry over month-to-month at full retail rate.
-For systems installed after January 1, 2022, unused credits roll over indefinitely until you move or close your account.
+For systems installed after January 1, 2022, excess credits roll over indefinitely at full retail rate until you move or close your account.
+Systems installed before 2022 have credits settled annually in March at avoided cost rates.

 Yes, solar panels increase home value in Connecticut.
-Research from Zillow shows solar panels increase home value by 4.1% on average across the United States.
+Research by Zillow shows solar panels increase home value by 4.1% on average nationwide.

-Connecticut’s property tax exemption protects homeowners from paying additional taxes on solar-related value increases, making the investment even more attractive for Connecticut residents looking to boost their home’s worth.
+Connecticut’s property tax exemption protects homeowners from paying additional property taxes on the increased value from solar panels, making the investment even more attractive for Connecticut residents.